 Both REG and BAT jumper should be soldered.

 With both REG and BAT closed you will feed everything (Arduino, Radio and Sensors) with whatever voltage the battery holds.
-You can not use any sensors which require higher voltage than the current battery status.
+You can not use any sensors which require higher voltage than the current battery status (without DC/DC Step up booster).
 With this configuration you can use the internal VCC library to read battery status on VCC.
 Lowest working voltage (depending on added sensors) will probably be the radio which can handle down to 1.9v.
 Do not use any DC/DC step up booster or voltage regulator!

 BAT: Short this if you are using batteries as power supply.
 It will activate booster circuit and feed the radio directly from the batteries and not voltage regulator